SerenaXiu/FlappyFong/README.md

 - altered the project to our requirements
 - designed the interface on our own

+Used the intern version control of unity and uploaded here

 -------
 ### Credit to
 Unity for providing the course :)